On entropy, regularity and rigidity for convex representations of hyperbolic manifolds: Reparametrizations and Thermodynamic Formalism

-\begin{proof} Let $\phi^f$ be the reparametrization of $\phi$ by $f.$ The flow $\phi^f$ is still a topological Anosov flow and hence its topological entropy can then be computed as the exponential growth rate of its periodic orbits, i.e. the topological entropy of $\phi^f$ is $h_f$ (recall equation (\ref{equation:periodos})).
-The Lemma finishes applying Lemma \ref{lema:entropia2} and Abramov's formula (\ref{eq:abramov}). \end{proof}
+\begin{proof} Let $\psi$ be the reparametrization of $\phi$ by $f.$ The flow $\psi$ is still a metric Anosov flow and hence its topological entropy is the exponential growth rate of its periodic orbits, i.e. the metric entropy of $\psi$ is $h_f$ (recall equation (\ref{equation:periodos})).
+The proof is completed by applying Lemma \ref{lema:entropia2} and Abramov's formula (\ref{eq:abramov}). \end{proof}